When was Zachary Taylor born?

 The Fugitive Slave Law was an updated proposal to improve the former Fugitive Slave Act of 1793.
-The main aim here was to provide adequate law enforcement against slaves that ran away as fugitives.
+The main aim was to provide adequate law enforcement against slaves who ran away as fugitives.
 The controversy here was two-fold.

 Firstly, there was the idea that this was designed to help protect slave-owners in the southern states and ensure that they would be able to reclaim any slaves that fled to free states.

 Furthermore, those that provided shelter and food to fugitives also faced similar fines or imprisonment.
-Taylor’s opposition to the Compromise in 1950 meant that he would not sign this bill into law.
-However, his predecessor would.
+Taylor’s opposition to the Compromise in 1850 meant that he would not sign this bill into law.